sdgluck/werd/README.md

 An unofficial Words API library for JavaScript with a CLI.

+Learn ya'self some words on the command line!

 See [wordsapi.com](https://www.wordsapi.com/) for details on the Words API, "an API for the English language".

 <img alt="werd demo" src="https://github.com/sdgluck/werd/blob/master/demo.gif">